 GMB has taught me that training isn’t always about the numbers.

-Progressive Health & Fitness in Queensland, Australia
+Junior trains out of Progressive Health & Fitness in Queensland, Australia

 I’ve learnt how to make movement ‘pretty’ and flow whilst also increasing my strength, flexibility, mobility, body awareness, and balance.

 All these attributes carry over to all other training modalities I participate in, such as kettlebell work and lifting heavy stuff in general.
 However the core of my training is now based around bodyweight training and I am leaner and stronger than ever.

 Best of all I feel and move better with less restriction.

 I constantly get people commenting on the “tricks” that I do on the floor, rings, parallettes, trees, and anything else I can find.